-- 'Goodie bag' made up of assorted craft and/or reusable objects e.g. glue, sticky tape, plastic cup, blu tack, balloons, plastic spoon, straws, pop sticks, bottle tops, etc (one per group) - Large pieces of poster paper or butcher's paper (1 per group) - Room preparation: space for small groups to work with large poster paper (e.g. desks pushed to the side for clear floor space)

-- Teaching resource: male or female reproductive system labelled diagrams (one per group electronic or hard copy)

-- Optional: Puberty booklets;

-- Optional: Magno-mate kit from SHQ
+- 'Goodie bag' made up of assorted craft and/or reusable objects e.g. glue, sticky tape, plastic cup, blu tack, balloons, plastic spoon, straws, pop sticks, bottle tops, etc (one per group) - Large pieces of poster paper or butcher's paper (1 per group) - Room preparation: space for small groups to work with large poster paper (e.g. desks pushed to the side for clear floor space) - Teaching resource: male or female reproductive system labelled diagrams (one per group electronic or hard copy) - Optional: Puberty booklets; - Optional: Magno-mate kit from SHQ

-- Read Background teacher notes:

-- Puberty

-- Reproductive and sexual anatomy Females

-- Reproductive and sexual anatomy Males

-- Protective interrupting All staff in the room need to know and understand how to use this technique to prevent students from potentially disclosing sensitive information or abuse in front of other students.

-- Dealing with disclosures All staff in the room must be aware of the school and legal procedures if a student discloses personal issues, particularly disclosures of sexual abuse.

-- Room preparation This lesson requires space for students to work in groups either on the floor or at desks.
+- Read Educator notes: Puberty, Reproductive and sexual anatomy Females and Reproductive and sexual anatomy Males. - Protective interrupting All staff in the room need to know and understand how to use this technique to prevent students from potentially disclosing sensitive information or abuse in front of other students. - Managing disclosures All staff in the room must be aware of the school and legal procedures if a student discloses personal issues, particularly disclosures of sexual abuse. - Room preparation This lesson requires space for students to work in groups either on the floor or at desks.
 Desks can be pushed to the sides of the classroom or a music room/hall/art room/etc can be used.

-NB: Ensure the chosen room has sufficient privacy.
-Students may feel self conscious and disengage if other students or teachers are able to see inside the room or enter the room unexpectedly.
+Ensure the chosen room has sufficient privacy.
+Students may feel selfconscious and disengage if other students or teachers are able to see inside the room or enter the room unexpectedly. - Be aware many students have likely begun puberty are seeing the physical changes occurring.
+Ensure to promote positive messages about the diversities of bodies.